MyZenKey/sp-sdk-ios/Example/README.md

 - How to link Project Verify to an existing user account.
 - How to use Project Verify as a second factor to authorize a transaction.

 A bank or financial institution might leverage Project Verify to provide a second factor for large or risky transactions.
 The authorization flow demonstrates how to request the second factor scope to authorize a money transfer.
 The bank app receives an authorization code and mcc/mnc identifer from Project Verify.
 It passes this back to the mock bank app server where the assumption would be that the token exchange is completed.
-Once the server has an a token, it can proceed with the transaction with the knowledge that the user has provided the second factor authorization.
+Once the server has a token, it can proceed with the transaction with the knowledge that the user has provided the second factor authorization.

 ## PhotoApp (iOS)